About Tizard

 The Stanford Tizard applied research and development project was initiated by Ian Benson in 2004 when the then UK Secretary of State for Education, Charles Clarke, asked for help to get better value from the IT investment that the government were making in schools.
 Services were hosted at the Computer Science Department at Stanford University.

-Our advice was threefold:
+Our advice to government was threefold:

 • The government cannot expect the return on investment that the universities deliver in ICT as long as local authorities continue with the practice of locking down computers so that they are not programmable by teachers or pupils.